QXIP/RTPEngine-Speech2Text/README.md

 Meta Hit!
 Seeking Audio at:  /recording/0827ab93e5636d54-7310c8bc193850b5-mix.wav service started
 { RecognitionStatus: 'Success',
-  DisplayText: 'You are currently the only person it\'s conference I\'ll be assisting you with your increase today please be informed that this call is being recorded and monitored.',
+  DisplayText: 'You are currently the only person in this conference I\'ll be assisting you with your increase today please be informed that this call is being recorded and monitored.',
   Offset: 1800000,
   Duration: 97700000 }
 undefined